-The current members of the Compensation Committee are David P. Brownell, Michael J. Dalton, Eben S. Moulton, and Sarah P. Voll.
-Mr. Dalton was appointed to serve as a member of the Compensation Committee on September 13, 2007.
-Mr. Dalton has been retired from the Company since 2003, and most recently served as president and chief operating officer.
-He is considered an independent Director under the rules of the AMEX.
-None of the other three members of the Compensation Committee is a current or former officer or employee of the Company.
+The current members of the Compensation Committee are David P. Brownell, Michael J. Dalton, Eben S. Moulton, who serves as chairman, and Sarah P. Voll.
+Mr. Dalton retired from the Company in 2003, and most recently served as president and chief operating officer.
+The Board of Directors determined that Mr. Dalton is an independent Director under the independence standards of the NYSE.
+The other three members of the Compensation Committee are neither current nor former officers or employees of the Company.
 No member of the Compensation Committee has any relationship requiring disclosure under Item 404 of Regulation S-K, Transactions with Related Persons.
-In addition, no executive officer or Director of the Company serves on the board of directors or compensation committee of another company where an executive officer or director of the other company also serves on the Board of Directors or Compensation Committee of the Company.
+In addition, no executive officer or Director of the Company serves on the board of directors or compensation committee of another company where an executive officer or director of the other company also serves on the Unitil Board of Directors or Compensation Committee.